ooici/ioncore-python/README.txt

 Usage
 =====

-Start CC ("Magnet" Python Capability Container) shell in directory with:
+Start CC ("Magnet" Python Capability Container) shell with:
+Note: it is important to start from the root of the lcaarch/ dir.
 ::
+    cd lcaarch
     twistd -n magnet -h amoeba.ucsd.edu shell

 Start system by executing within the CC shell: